Line bundles on rigid varieties and Hodge symmetry: Acknowledgment

 \section{Acknowledgment}

 The second named author would like to thank his advisor Professor Johan de Jong for many helpful discussions during the preparation of this paper.
-He would also like to thank his friends Zijian Yao, Dingxin Zhang and Yang Zhou for discussing things relating to this paper.
+He would also like to thank Zijian Yao, Dingxin Zhang and Yang Zhou for discussing things related to this paper.

+We thank various anonymous referees heartily for providing many valuable comments and suggestions concerning previous drafts of this article.